(meks IL e teen)

 Respiratory: Dyspnea (3%)

-<1% (Limited to important or life-threatening): Agranulocytosis, alopecia, AV block, cardiogenic shock, CHF, dysphagia, exfoliative dermatitis, hallucinations, hepatic necrosis, hepatitis, hypotension, impotence, leukopenia, myelofibrosis, pancreatitis (rare), psychosis, pulmonary fibrosis, seizure, sinus arrest, SLE syndrome, Stevens-Johnson syndrome, syncope, thrombocytopenia, torsade de pointes, upper GI bleeding, urinary retention, urticaria
+<1% (Limited to important or life-threatening): Agranulocytosis, alopecia, atrioventricular block, cardiac failure (patients with pre-existing ventricular dysfunction), cardiogenic shock, dysphagia, exfoliative dermatitis, hallucination, hepatic necrosis, hepatitis, hypotension, impotence, leukopenia, lupus-like syndrome (drug-induced), myelofibrosis (patients with pre-existing myeloid abnormalities), pancreatitis (rare), psychosis, pulmonary fibrosis, seizure, sinoatrial arrest, Stevens-Johnson syndrome, syncope, thrombocytopenia, torsades de pointes, upper gastrointestinal hemorrhage, urinary retention, urticaria

 Concerns related to adverse effects: